LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

 ..
 NOTE::

-    We omitted a few :code:`Data` class attributes, such as :code:`x` for the nodes' features encoding, :code:`edge_attr` for the edges' features encoding, and :code:`y` and :code:`y_mask` for the target labels encoding.
+    We omitted a few :code:`Data` class attributes, such as :code:`edge_attr` for the edges' features encoding, and :code:`y` and :code:`y_mask` for the target labels encoding.